rcarson3/rust_data_reader/README.md

 char bool String
 ```

-The primitive uint, int, and floats use the lexical crate to provide a faster conversion from string to the given type.
+The primitive uint and int use the lexical crate to provide a faster conversion from string to the given type.
+Floats are converted from strings to the given type using the fast-float crate.
 The other types use the built in standard library from_str conversion.
 The read in data is all stored into a vector.
 A struct is returned from the method ```load_text_*``` that provides the number of lines read, the number of columns read from the data, and a vector containing the data.
 This struct is wrapped into a Result that is returned to the user.
 For a 1GB float64 type file read from an SSD, I was able to obtain 190MB/s for the read in speeds.

 If the type you're intrested in supports the ```FromStr``` trait you can also use this crate you can use the bottom example for how to use the ```load_txt!``` macro to load up a custom data type.

 # Roadmap
-Update the backend such that it makes it possible to have multiple data types in the file being read.

-Provide access to a macro to build the reader into their own code which could give the compiler the necessary information to optimize away dead branches.
+Update the error trait to one of the more current standard ways of doing it now that Failure is no longer maintained.

 # Example
 An example of how to use the code can be seen down below: